Characterizing all non-Hermitian degeneracies using algebraic approaches: Defectiveness and asymptotic behavior: Introduction

-Investigating perturbative behavior of an NH matrix under small changes with parameter $\epsilon$ was the focus of many studies on non-derogatory EPs in the literature~\cite{Budich2020, Mandal2021, Sayyad2022, Sayyad2023, Banerjee2023}.
-In many of such studies, the appearance of $\epsilon^{p/q}$ dispersion for eigenvalues, with $p,q \in \mathbb{Z}$, was associated with the (Non-derogatory) EPs of order $q$.
-There were also examples of EPs of order $q$ where eigenvalues disperse with $\epsilon^{p/(q-l)}$ with $l$ being a positive integer less than $q$~\cite{Mandal2021, Sayyad2022, Wang2025ep}.
-Most of these results are obtained through case studies on Non-derogatory EPs, and a systematic exploration of all possible dispersions under various (non)generic perturbations for any types of non-Hermitian degeneracies is absent in the literature.
-In this work, we introduce a systematic formulation to facilitate such explorations and provide detailed results for perturbed square matrices with sizes 2, 3, and 4.
+Investigating the behavior of an NH matrix under a small perturbation parametrized by $\epsilon$ was the focus of many studies on non-derogatory EPs~\cite{Budich2020, Mandal2021, Sayyad2022, Sayyad2023, Banerjee2023, Bid2025}.
+In many such studies, the appearance of $\epsilon^{1/q}$ dispersion for eigenvalues, with $q$ a positive integer, was associated with EPs of order $q$.
+There have also been examples of EPs of order $q$ whose eigenvalues disperse as $\epsilon^{1/(q-l)}$, where $l$ is a positive integer less than $q$~\cite{Mandal2021, Sayyad2022, Wang2025ep}.
+Most of these results have been obtained through case studies on non-derogatory EPs; recently, response theory has extended the leading-order analysis to derogatory EPs under generic perturbations~\cite{bid_PhysRevResearch, bid_2025}.
+A systematic exploration of all possible dispersions under both generic and non-generic perturbations, for all types of NH degeneracies, has nevertheless remained absent from the literature.
+Indeed, for generic perturbations, such splittings are governed by the classical Lidskii-Vishik-Ljusternik theory~\cite{Lidskii-1966, Moro-2003}; non-generic perturbations and derogatory structures fall outside its standard scope.
+Here, we introduce a systematic formulation that reproduces the generic asymptotics and extends them to non-generic perturbations and derogatory structures alike, providing complete results for perturbed square matrices of sizes 2, 3, and 4.